minima-global/minidocs/docs/userguides/usingyournode/terminal_commands.md

 *txnstate id:multisig port:1 value:"string"*
 </details>

-## Mega MMR transactions (from v1.0.41)
+## Mega MMR transactions

-The following commands are available for nodes using the `-megammr` startup parameter.
+The following commands are available for nodes using the `-megammr` startup parameter (from v1.0.41).

 These can be used alongside the `keys action:genkey` command which generates a new private/public key pair from a random or given seed phrase.